-8 Ways to Localize Your App in 2025
+8 Ways to Localize Your App in 2026 (I Tested Them All)

 1. i18next with Static Translation Files